Fuji vs. Fuji’s FUJINON XF 14mm F/2.8 R Review

 There is some minor vignetting at f/2.8.
 It’s mostly gone by f/4.
 Vignetting on this lens is remarkably light even when I’ve had two neutral density filters stacked on it, and the lens stopped down.

-In my experience, you have to work pretty hard to get flare in your images with this lens, even without the hood.
-That front element is so small it’s simply not prone to flare.
+In my experience, you have to really work at getting flare in your images with this lens, even without the hood.

 Chromatic aberration is minimal.
-A photo of a shadowed cliff in front of a bight blue sky could produce a small amount that is largely, if not entirely correctable, but these are fairly extreme circumstances.
+A photo of a shadowed cliff in front of a bight blue sky could produce a small amount, but these are fairly extreme circumstances.

-It’s one of the fastest focusing lenses in Fujifilm’s lineup, it’s sharp, and it handles great thanks to its engraved depth of field markings.
+It’s one of the faster focusing lenses in Fujifilm’s early lineup, it’s sharp, and it handles great.
 Excelling in both auto and manual focus makes it perfect for landscapes, and zone-focused street shooting for those who like to go wide.
-No matter what kind of shooter you are, if wide is your game, this is your lens.
+No matter what kind of shooter you are, if wide is your game, this is a lens to look at.